 “Flank security at the river was taken down,” I informed everyone in the clearing, as quietly as I could, before rising to my feet and replacing the canteen holder to my web belt.

-I knew Captain Morgan didn’t know what the hell was going on or even what had happened with his men, or quite possibly about the ambush at all.
+I knew Captain Carter didn’t know what the hell was going on or even what had happened with his men, or quite possibly about the ambush at all.
 When Kilo had vacated the upper ground above the switchback trail down that left the upper ground open to occupation by the forces no doubt still ensconced up there.
 There was no way even the combined forces of our company element and what was left of Kilo Company could survive a counter attack if plunging fire was being delivered down from high up on the cliff.
 It would be shooting fish in a barrel for the NVA.
 All the enemy forces on the ground would have to do was contain us while the shooting took place.

 “We’re out of here, right now,” I said to the Gunny, ignoring the other officers in front of me.
 “They’ve flanked us and came back up along the river but they won’t have had time or equipment to lay in a proper ambush.”